alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

     5. The player character shall have a maximum number of hitpoints that cannot be exceeded.
     6. The game shall respond to player input within 0.5 seconds.
     7. A saved game file shall not exceed 2mb.
+    8. A saved game shall load in no more than 1 second.

 2. Security Requirements
     1. The game shall not store any information about the user.
+    2. The game shall not request any administrator privilege to run.

 3. Operational Requirements
     1. The game shall be playable on Windows 10 Home and MacOS Monterey 12.5.1.
     2. The game shall be playable using a keyboard.
     3. The game shall run as a standalone program.
+    4. The game shall be playable on Python 3.7 or higher.
+    5. The game window shall be resizable and its contents shall scale accordingly.

 4. Cultural and Political Requirements
-    1. The menu options shall be displayed in English.
+    1. The menu options and messages shall be displayed in English.
     2. The entity class shall be identifiable by alphanumerics rather than color.